KritiShahi/Emotion-Recognition-Body-and-Dance-/README.md

 EmoKine is widely used in research on body-based emotion recognition, behavior understanding, and human–computer interaction, especially in settings like robotics or surveillance where facial visibility cannot be guaranteed.
 Its focus on movement dynamics makes it a valuable alternative to traditional facial-expression datasets, enabling the development of models that interpret emotion through body kinematics rather than appearance.

 Overall, EmoKine provides a compact but highly expressive dataset that supports the study of how emotion is manifested through human motion, making it an important resource for kinematic analysis and multimodal affective computing.

+## Future Work
+- Commit all the clean codes.
+- Finalize results and prepare final deliverables.
+- Work on bonus parts of the deliverable.